-You can apply edits to one picture at a time, or apply them to all the pictures in the batch.
-(The column on the left of the window lists all pictures in the batch.)
+You can apply edits to one picture at a time, or apply them all at once to all the pictures in the batch.
+(The column on the left of the window lists the pictures in the batch.)

 For more information on the individual edits offered here, see the topics concerning them.